 “Yeah yeah I know.
 I come from a family of tourists.
 JOE!”

-I paid the $35 for the elephant and went looking for Joe.
-I finally found him in the other room picking out a small jade buddha.
-I was actively swatting my saleswoman’s hand away as she kept trying to stuff the turtle in my pocket.
+No answer.
+I paid the $35 for the elephant and went looking for him.
+He was in the back room picking out a small jade buddha.
+I swatted my saleswoman’s hand away as she repeatedly tried to stuff the turtle in my pocket.

 “We need to get out of here.”